 Pork belly may be braised, smoked, grilled, or even oven roasted, giving you a plethora of dishes and serving possibilities.

-Because pork bacon is cured and preserved, some it is understood that it has less nutritional value than uncured pork belly.
+Because bacon is cured and preserved, some it is understood that it has less nutritional value than uncured pork belly.
 Brands utilize a variety of curing processes.
 You can find both uncured and cured bacon.

 Uncured indicates that natural salts and other ingredients were only used for the curing process, whereas cured often means that additional nitrates and other chemically derived preservatives were used.

 Pork belly has less protein than other pork cuts, but it makes up for it in flavor.

 Pork belly is a primal cut derived from the pig’s belly, which produces particularly fatty meat due to minimal movement and muscle.
 Pork belly is a versatile pork cut that is often cooked in BBQ smokers due to its high fat content and flavor.
 When cooked properly, it makes an excellent main course.